What is Thalassemia?

 A thin needle is inserted to get a small sample of amniotic fluid, which surrounds the fetus in the womb.
 The fluid is then analyzed for genetic abnormalities, including thalassemia.
 This test allows medical providers to confirm the presence of many genetic abnormalities, including thalassemia.
 It is, therefore, considered a diagnostic procedure.
 While amniocentesis does carry some slight risk of miscarriage, with the use of modern methods, this risk has been significantly reduced.

-Your Rights in the Event of a Prenatal Misdiagnosis
+Your Rights in the Event of a Thalassemia Misdiagnosis

 In order to recover, parents generally must prove that a medical providers negligence prevented them from learning that there was an increased risk that the fetus had a significant birth defect or disease.
 They must also establish that they would likely have terminated the pregnancy had they been advised of the problem.
 In doing so, they are not in any way calling into question their love and devotion to their child – that relationship has already been established and will continue forever.
 Instead, they are merely acknowledging that if told of the defect or disease during the pregnancy, they would have likely chosen not to undertake the financial and emotional issues involved in parenting a child with a significant lifelong disease or disability.